Any tool can be used for good or bad. It’s really the ethics of the artist using it – John Knoll

 A table saw sled is a moveable piece of woodworking equipment that’s usually fashioned from whatever loose scraps of hardwood you can find in our workshop or has been bought from a reputable source that’s designed to ride in the miter rails (also known as miter gauge rails if you’re inclined to give them their full name) of your table saw.

 The sled has a fence at the front and the back, which is used to position the piece of wood that you’re working against so that you can get a clean, uniform cut every single time that you use it.
-Which means that you don’t have to worry about losing a finger or two while you’re using your saw.
+This means that you don’t have to worry about losing a finger or two while you’re using your saw.

 So now that you know what a table saw sled, or as it’s sometimes known a crosscut sled, is, the next thing you need to know is what it’s used for, and why you should use one.